pmanzoni/pythonMQTT_062018/Lab 3.md

-# MQTT Lab 3
+# Lab 3

-The Things Networks.
-This Lab session will guide you through working with The Things Networks to send sensor data over LoRa to an application.
+This Lab session will guide you through working with **The Things Networks** to send sensor data over LoRa to an application.

+# Step 1
 ## Register with The Things Network

 Manage your applications and devices via [The Things Network Console](https://console.thethingsnetwork.org/).